Penicuik Railway: Taken over by the North British

-The Penicuik Railway was absorbed by the North British Railway, authorised by Act of Parliament of 13 July 1876 and effective on 1 August 1876.
-The North British promised that they would "in all time coming keep up as efficient a passenger train service as at present".
+The Penicuik Railway was absorbed by the North British Railway, authorised by the North British Railway (Additional Powers) Act 1876 (39 & 40 Vict. c. cxxxiv) of 13 July 1876, and effective on 1 August 1876.
+The North British Railway promised that they would "in all time coming keep up as efficient a passenger train service as at present".
 The Penicuik Railway shares were exchanged at par.

 The line served several paper mills, and the attractive nature of the area encouraged residential travel by Edinburgh professionals.
 The line prospered for many years as an outer suburban branch, and for many years the railway was the only practicable means of residential travel to Edinburgh.

 Passenger train service

 The sixteen mile train journey from Penicuik to Edinburgh took about 40 minutes.

 In 1895 there were five Monday to Friday departures, with an additional two on Saturday.
 In 1922 this had become five plus one, and in 1938 it was five plus three.

 In 1949 the train service had four departures Monday to Friday, five on Saturday.